vivo-ontologies/vivo-ontology/README.md

 You can contribute using the fork, branch and pull model.
 Helpful descriptions of the process are available [on the VIVO wiki](https://wiki.lyrasis.org/display/VIVO/Contributing+code+with+a+fork%2C+branches%2C+and+pull+requests).

+## Editing Policy
+Manual structural changes can result in inconsistencies.
+Editing and saving the file with ontology editors or IDEs can lead to new serialisations, which creates verbose diffs.
+This makes reviewing the changes very difficult.
+Therefore we recommend the following approaches for editing:

+* For **large modifications**: Use [Protégé](https://github.com/protegeproject/protege-distribution/releases) (Version 5.6.4) to ensure consistency. **Re-serialize the ontology** with `[robot](http://robot.obolibrary.org/)` before submitting a pull request.
+This helps to minimize differences and fosters the review.
+* For **small modifications** (e.g. minor annotations, small additions, or typos): Direct manual editing using a text editor is permitted.
+In these cases, re-serialization is **not required**.
+Small changes are less likely to impact the structural consistency or to lead to verbose diffs.

+**Updates:**
+Updates to approved tools and versions will be posted here.

 ## Releases
 ### Semantic Versioning
 This ontology adheres to the principles of Semantic Versioning (SemVer) for managing its releases.
 Semantic Versioning provides a standardized approach for versioning ontologies, allowing users to quickly understand the scope of changes between versions.